mridulbagra/chatApp/README.md

 This is a flutter based modern messaging app where users can "sign up" and "log in" to chat with their friends, family, colleagues among groups with enriched User-Experience.

-It uses Firebase Technology(It uses  Firebase authentication package which equips this app.)
+It uses Firebase (It uses  Firebase authentication package which equips this app.)